 What does this concept mean?

-All babies have fathers.
-Some are present in the lives of mothers and their babies and some are not.
-In either case, many studies over many years have indicated the difference a father’s attitude to mothering and breastfeeding can make to both.
-All parents have a unique relationship with their baby, whether or not they live with the baby’s mother.
+Some mothers and babies have a father of the baby present in their lives and some do not.
+In any case, many studies over many years have indicated the difference a father’s or co-parent’s attitude to mothering and breastfeeding can make to both.

-The support a father gives a mother might take a practical form (like making cups of tea for her); it might be in the form of encouragement (telling her she is doing a great job); it might be in the form of nurturing his child (spending time cuddling his baby while she has a shower); it might be in the form of companionship (chatting to her while she sits and breastfeeds).
+The support a father or co-parent gives a mother might take a practical form (like making cups of tea for her); it might be in the form of encouragement (telling her she is doing a great job); it might be in the form of nurturing (spending time cuddling the baby while she has a shower); it might be in the form of companionship (chatting to her while she sits and breastfeeds).

-When a father is not present (whatever the reason), or is present but unsupportive, a mother still needs support, practical help and companionship.
+When there is no father present (whatever the reason), or he is present but unsupportive, a mother still needs support, practical help and companionship.
 If she is in a relationship with another partner, she may find it there.
 If not, she might need to be active in seeking out these important things.
 LLL is the only organisation which understands, and explicitly states, the importance of mothers’ need for companionship and support.
 She may be able to improve her situation with good communication, information and support for the father and/or her partner: LLL meetings are great places to explore how each mother gets the best she can from those close to her.